 - (1) Membership or participation in hate groups is inconsistent with TSA's policy that employees not engage in activities that may reflect unfavorably on TSA or the federal government.
-An employee who knowingly becomes, remains a member of, or participates in a hate group, or who otherwise knowingly associates with the hatemotivated activities of others, proceeds at the risk that his or her membership, participation, or association could reasonably be taken as tacit approval of the prejudice-related aspects of those groups or activities.
-As used here, "hate group" or "hate-motivated activities" is defined as an organization, association, event, or activity, the sole or primary purpose of which is to advocate or promote hate, violence, or invidious prejudice against individuals or groups based on race, color, religion, national origin, sex, sexual orientation, age, or disability where such association, conduct, or speech adversely affects the efficiency of TSA. - (2) Membership or participation in organizations that condone violence against others or engage in criminal or other notorious activity - whether or not the employee himself or herself engages in such activity - is inconsistent with TSA's and DHS's mission to ensure the safety of our nation's transportation systems and the security of our country.
-Therefore, employees who associate with such organizations run the risk that their membership, participation, or association could reasonably be taken as approval of the organization's notorious activities.
-Under certain circumstances, employees may be required to terminate their relationship with such organizations and/or may be subject to administrative action. - (3) Employees will not, except as may be necessary in connection with official assignments or duties, associate with individuals or groups who are believed or known to be connected with criminal activities.
+An employee who knowingly becomes, remains a member of, or participates in a hate group, or who otherwise knowingly associates with the hate-motivated activities of others, proceeds at the risk that his or her membership, participation, or association could reasonably be taken as tacit approval of the prejudice-related aspects of those groups or activities.
+As used here, "hate group" or "hate-motivated activities" is defined as an organization, association, event, or activity, the sole or primary purpose of which is to advocate or promote hate, violence, or invidious prejudice against individuals or groups based on race, color, religion, national origin, sex, sexual orientation, age, or disability. - (2) Membership or participation in organizations that condone violence against others or engage in criminal or other notorious activity whether or not the employee himself or herself engages in such activity - is inconsistent with TSA's and DHS's mission to ensure the safety of our nation's transportation systems and the security of our country.
+Therefore, employees who associate with such organizations run the risk that their membership, participation, or association could reasonably be taken as tacit approval of the organization's notorious activities.
+Under certain circumstances, employees may be required to terminate their relationship with such organizations and/or may be subject to administrative action.

+(3) Employees will not, except as may be necessary in connection with official assignments or duties, associate with individuals or groups who are believed or known to be connected with criminal activities.
 This limitation on association covers any social, sexual, financial, or business relationship with a source of information, a suspected or known criminal, or an illegal alien, subject to being removed from the United States of America.

-Q. Subversive Activity:
+R. Subversive Activity

-In accordance with 5 U.S.C., Chapter 73, no employee shall advocate, or become a member of any organization that which the employee knows advocates the overthrow of the U.S. Government, or which seeks by force or violence to deny other persons their rights under the Constitution of the United States.
+In accordance with 5 U.S.C., Chapter 73, no employee should advocate for or become a member of any organization that the employee knows advocates for the overthrow of the U.S. Government or which seeks by force or violence to deny other persons their rights under the Constitution of the United States.

-R. Partisan Political Activity and Holding Partisan Political Office:
+S. Partisan Political Activity and Holding Partisan Political Office

-- (1) Employees are responsible for complying with the restrictions on partian political activity contained in the Hatch Act (5 U.S.C. § 7321, et seq, 5 C.F.R.
-Parts 733-734). - (2) No employee shall run for nomination to or as a candidate for a partisan political office, except as expressly provided in 5 C.F.R Part 733.
+- (1) Employees are responsible for complying with the restrictions on partian political activity contained in the Hatch Act (5 U.S.C. § 7321, et seq., 5 CFR Parts 733-734). - (2) No employee should run for nomination to or as a candidate for a partisan political office, except as expressly provided in 5 CFR Part 733.
 Employees may not conduct partisan political activities in the Government workplace or while on duty, in a Government vehicle, or while wearing an official uniform.
-In addition, employees may not solicit, accept, or receive partisan political campaign contributions or host a partisan political fundraiser.
-Employees are urged to seek the advice of OCC or the U.S. Office of Special Counsel to determine if a particular partisan political activity is permissible under the Hatch Act.
+In addition, employees may not solicit, accept, or receive partisan political campaign contributions or host a partisan political fundraiser whether on- or off-duty.
+Employees are urged to seek the advice of CC's office or the OSC to determine if a particular partisan political activity is permissible under the Hatch Act.

-S. Work Strikes and Slowdowns:
+T. Work Strikes and Slowdowns